Decoding Packing Credit

 Dependence on LC

-The whole mechanism of packing credit relies on the letter of credit issued by the banker of the importer.
+The whole mechanism of packing credit relies on the letter of credit issued by the importer’s banker.
 It sometimes turns out that the bankers are not ready to offer a letter of credit to new importers.
-Thus, if any bonafide importer fails to get the letter of credit from his bank then this whole process will fail.
+Thus, if any bonafide importer fails to get the letter of credit from their bank, then this whole process will fail.